What are Knowledge Organisers?

 Being able to memorise and recall information is vital for success in the current exam system.
 Students will build on their understanding of what is being taught, alongside developing their ability to memorise and recall information.
 Over time, this will push knowledge and key information from their 'working memory' (short term / day to day) into their ‘long term memory’.

-Learning will be reviewed, again and again even after the teacher has moved on from one topic to another.
-This is important as while students may remember some information, they will forget much of what has been taught.
+Learning will be reviewed, again and again, even after the teacher has moved on from one topic to another.
+This is important as while students may remember some information, they will forget much of what has been taught unless they review it.

 How will Knowledge Organiser tasks be set for homework?

 Teachers will continue to set homework on Class Charts for each subject.
 This will usually be related to specific parts of the KOs.
-Using the techniques, such as the, ‘look-cover-write-check-correct’, students will complete their homework in preparation for quizzes and tests in lessons.
+Using the techniques in the student guide below, such as the ‘look-cover-write-check-correct’ technique.
+Students will complete their homework in preparation for quizzes and low stakes tests in lessons.

 Will Knowledge Organiser tasks be the only homework set?